muellermichel/Hybrid-Fortran/README.md

 Getting Started
 ---------------
 1. Clone this git to your computer used for development.
 Make sure your system meets the dependencies specified above.
+2. Set the `HF_DIR` environment variable to point to your Hybrid Fortran directory.
-2. `cd` into the Hybrid Fortran directory you've now installed on your computer.
+3. `cd` into the Hybrid Fortran directory you've now installed on your computer.
 It should contain this README file as well as the GPL licence texts.
-3. Run `make example`.
+4. Run `make example`.
 This creates a new project directory named `example`.
-4. Run `cd example`.
+5. Run `cd example`.
-5. Run `make; make install`.
+6. Run `make; make install`.
 If everything worked you should now have a test subdirectory containing the example subdirectory containing two executables, one for CPU and one for GPU execution.
-6. Run `./test/example/example_cpu; ./test/example/example_gpu`.
+7. Run `./test/example/example_cpu; ./test/example/example_gpu`.
 This should execute and validate both versions.
-7. Review the example source files located in `./source` and get a feel for the Hybrid Fortran directive syntax.
+8. Review the example source files located in `./source` and get a feel for the Hybrid Fortran directive syntax.
 Notice the storage_order.F90 file which is used as a central point for specifying the data storage orders.
 Please refer to the documentation for details.
-8. Review the preprocessed source files located in `./build/cpu/source` and `./build/gpu/source`.
+9. Review the preprocessed source files located in `./build/cpu/source` and `./build/gpu/source`.
 Notice the OpenMP and CUDA code that has been inserted into the example codebase.
 These files are important for debugging as well as when you want to do manual performance optimizations (but you should usually never change anything there, since it will get overwritten with the next preprocessor run).
-9. Review the config files located in `./config`.
+10. Review the config files located in `./config`.
 The most important file for integrating your own codebase will be `./config/Makefile`.
 This file specifies the dependency tree for your source files.
 Please note that `vpath`'s are not necessary, the Hybrid Fortran build system will find your source files automatically, as long as you use the source directory specified in `./config/MakesettingsGeneral` as the root of your sources (i.e. you may place your sources in an arbitrarily deep subdirectory structure).
 The `MakesettingsCPU` and `MakesettingsGPU` are used to define the compilers and compiler flags.
 You may use any CPU compiler, however only `pgf90` is currently supported for CUDA compilation.
-10. Run `make clean; make DEBUG=1; make install` in your example project directory.
+11. Run `make clean; make DEBUG=1; make install` in your example project directory.
 This replaces the previously compiled executables with debug mode executables.
 The CPU version can be debugged with a compatible debugger.
-11. Run `./test/example/example_gpu` and notice how this executable now prints debug information for every input and output at a specific data point after every kernel run.
+12. Run `./test/example/example_gpu` and notice how this executable now prints debug information for every input and output at a specific data point after every kernel run.
 You can change the data point in `storage_order.F90`.
-12. Rename the example project directory to your project name and start integrating your codebase.
+13. Rename the example project directory to your project name and start integrating your codebase.
+You can move it to any directory you'd like.

 Please see the documentation for more details and best practices for porting your codebase.